To secure that . . . all shall be provided with the means

 Qualified but not educated

-Recently two very bright young people I know, from geographically distant schools, passed their Leaving Certificate in English literature without reading the assigned texts; instead, they simply memorised bullet lists of factoids supplied by or compiled from textbooks, teachers, and crib sheets.
-They also both passed Leaving Cert Irish, but after fourteen years of studying it, neither of them speaks the language.
+Before the pandemic made ‘normal’ a sketchy memory, two very bright young people I know, from geographically distant schools, passed their Leaving Certificate in English literature without reading the assigned texts; instead, they simply memorised bullet lists of factoids supplied by or compiled from textbooks, teachers, and crib sheets.
+They both also passed Leaving Cert Irish, but after fourteen years of studying it, neither of them speaks the language.

 In sum, they left school qualified but not educated—and deeply unprepared for the demands of third level study.
 They were short-changed.